Thouless Pumps and Bulk-Boundary Correspondence in Higher-Order Symmetry-Protected Topological Phases: Generalization of Resta's argument

 \subsection{Chern number}

 In this section we show that the total charge transport through the corner is related to the Chern number.
-Therefore, we go back to the second line of Eq.~\eqref{sup_eq:chargecurrentfinal} and replace the expectation value $\braket{\hat{X}_i}_{\va}$ by Eq.~\eqref{sup_eq:polarization}.
-We obtain: where used that $\braket{\partial_\theta\Psi_{\va,i}(\theta)|\Psi_{\va,i}(\theta)}=-\braket{\Psi_{\va,i}(\theta)|\partial_\theta\Psi_{\va,i}(\theta)}$.
-The last identity is equal the Chern number, a result that was obtaind by Thouless~et.~al in Ref.~\cite{Thouless1982Chern}.
+Therefore, we go back to the second line of Eq.~\eqref{sup_eq:chargecurrentfinal} and substitute the expectation value $\braket{\hat{X}_i}_{\va}$ with Eq.~\eqref{sup_eq:polarization}.
+We obtain: where we used that $\braket{\partial_\theta\Psi_{\va,i}(\theta)|\Psi_{\va,i}(\theta)}=-\braket{\Psi_{\va,i}(\theta)|\partial_\theta\Psi_{\va,i}(\theta)}$ and Eq.~\eqref{sup_eq:gtg} (recall that the loop integral over the shift vanishes).
+The last identity is equal to the Chern number, a result that was obtaind by Thouless~et.~al in Ref.~\cite{Thouless1982Chern}.
 Thus, we find that the change of the higher-order Zak (Berry) phase over one period $T$ is quantized: which using Eq.~\eqref{sup_eq:ChargeBerry} gives us the quantization of the corner charge: